christ-2021/Investigation-des-endpoints/README.md

 ## Using KAPE and Invoke-KAPE to Parse Offline Triage Collection
 Stage your ZIP file/s and edit the Kape_Rapid_Triage_Excel_Rev2.ps1 script to match your drive and folder structure:

-I use an EC2 Windows 2022 instance, creating an OS Volume (C: - 120 GB) and a Case/Data Volume (D: - 1 to 2 TB, mostly for IOPs but also to accommodate numerous collections).
+I use a Windows 10 os , creating an OS Volume (C: - 120 GB) and a Case/Data Volume (D: - 1 to 2 TB,  to accommodate numerous collections).
 I'll then create a "case folder," eg D:\cases\2023-11-1-abc, with a "triage_data" subdirectory, and copy one or more ZIP files into that subdirectory.
 You can manually unzip the ZIP files, if there are only one or two, or you can use the "expand-archive-triage-data-rev3.ps1" script (requires PoSh 7.x) to unzip all ZIP files in your "triage_data" folder, automatically creating unique subfolders for each ZIP-file output.